GuloSolutions/jquery-kpi-modal-plugin/README.md

 # jquery-kpi-plugin

-- Manually install the plugin (it will be added to the npm registry)
+- Install the plugin using `npm i jquery-kpi-plugin`
 - Call the plugin:
 	-  ``` $(#selector).kpi({ params });```
 	- for the selector, choose any DOM element with id